Buses At UtahRails

 Union Pacific Buses

-Union Pacific Buses -- Information about Union Pacific's three bus subsidiary companies, Union Pacific Stages, Inc.; Interstate Transit Lines; and Union Pacific Stage Co.
+Union Pacific Buses -- Information about Union Pacific's four bus subsidiary companies, Union Pacific Stages, Inc., Interstate Transit Lines (with C&NW), Union Pacific Stage Co., and Utah Parks Co.
+Includes links to PDF versions of three articles from Motor Coach Age magazine.

 GM/Yellow Coach "Old Look" Buses at Wikipedia -- Wikipedia article about GM's "Old Look" buses, manufactured from 1940 through the early 1960s.